tada5hi/workspaces-publish/README.md

 It determines the unpublished packages by checking each package manifest of the registry, if one already exists.

-The library is based on the packages ([pacote](https://www.npmjs.com/package/pacote), [libnpmpublish](https://www.npmjs.com/package/libnpmpublish), [libnpmpack](https://www.npmjs.com/package/libnpmpack))
+It is based on the packages ([pacote](https://www.npmjs.com/package/pacote), [libnpmpublish](https://www.npmjs.com/package/libnpmpublish), [libnpmpack](https://www.npmjs.com/package/libnpmpack))